MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/management-group-and-subscription-organization.md

 - A management group tree can support up to [six levels of depth](/azure/governance/management-groups/overview#hierarchy-of-management-groups-and-subscriptions).
 This limit doesn't include the tenant root level or the subscription level.

-- Any principal (user, service principal) within an Azure AD tenant can create new management groups as Azure role-based access control (Azure RBAC) authorization for management group operations is not enabled by default.
+- Any principal (user, service principal) within an Azure AD tenant can create new management groups since Azure role-based access control (RBAC) authorization for management group operations isn't enabled by default.

 - All new subscriptions will be placed under the root management group by default.